 The cross health standards assurance team is responsible for running service assessments for DHSC.
-These DHSC service assessments apply to national services across DHSC, NHS England and NHS Improvement, NHS Digital and the many arms length bodies and agencies in health and care.
+These DHSC service assessments apply to national services across DHSC, NHS England, NHS Digital and the many arms length bodies and agencies in health and care.

 The cross health standards assurance team regularly train and onboard new assessors.
 The following groups can apply to be DHSC service assessors:

 - designers including content, service and interaction designers

 Applicants from ethnic minority groups or other under-represented groups are particularly encouraged and welcomed.

 To become a DHSC service assessor, there are two aspects of training: